timescale/promscale_extension/DEVELOPMENT.md

 modifications.
 This means that you can edit the sources locally, and run SQL tests against the container.

+NOTE: If `make devenv` fails with a *signal 9*, it is likely that the container is running out of memory.
+Try increasing the RAM allocated to the docker engine.

 You can adjust the postgres version through the `DEVENV_PG_VERSION` env var, for example: `DEVENV_PG_VERSION=12 make devenv`